 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss best practices to preserve critical evidence in trucking injury cases.
+This CLE course will discuss best practices to preserve critical evidence in trucking injury cases.
 The panel will explain the components of an effective spoliation letter, significant evidence needed in trucking accident cases, and strategies for challenging the destruction of evidence after issuance of a spoliation letter.

 - Key evidence in trucking injury cases